 employer of an electrical worker in training includes an agent who, under a labour hire arrangement, makes the services of the worker available;

-labour hire arrangement has the same meaning as in the Occupational Safety and Health Act 1984 section 23F;
+labour hire arrangement has the meaning given in subregulation (1A);

 person employing an electrical worker in training includes a person who, by arrangement with the employer of an electrical worker in training, is making use of the services of the electrical worker, whether or not the arrangement is principally for the purpose of training the electrical worker.

+(1A) A labour hire arrangement exists if —

+(a) an agent has for remuneration agreed with a client to provide an electrical worker to carry out electrical work for the client; and

+(b) there is no contract of employment between the electrical worker and the client in relation to the electrical work; and

+(c) there is an agreement (which may be a contract of employment) between the electrical worker and the agent as to the carrying out of electrical work including in respect of remuneration and other entitlements; and

+(d) that agreement applies to the carrying out of the electrical work by the electrical worker for the client.

-(2) A person employing an electrical worker in training is to ensure that, before the electrical worker carries out any electrical work, the person and the supervising electrical worker are informed of the experience and level of competence of the electrical worker in training in carrying out electrical work.
+(2) A person employing an electrical worker in training must ensure that, before the electrical worker carries out any electrical work, the person and the supervising electrical worker are informed of the experience and level of competence of the electrical worker in training in carrying out electrical work.

-(3) A supervising electrical worker is to ensure that, before an electrical worker in training carries out any electrical work under his or her supervision, the supervising electrical worker is informed of the experience and level of competence of the electrical worker in training in carrying out electrical work.
+(3) A supervising electrical worker must ensure that, before an electrical worker in training carries out any electrical work under their supervision, the supervising electrical worker is informed of the experience and level of competence of the electrical worker in training in carrying out electrical work.

 [Regulation 50AA inserted: Gazette 31 Dec 2007 p.
 6522; amended: Gazette 7 Jun 2018 p.
-1823.]
+1823; SL 2022/26 r.
+10.]

 50AB.
 Employer to be satisfied former apprentice has successfully completed training